Kishangaur01/PixelPatrol/README.md

 Machine Learning models trained to distinguish real and fake images.

-Support for classification of different types of image forgeries (e.g., splicing).
+Support for classification of different types of image forgeries (e.g., image splicing, copy-move).

+one can download the dataset from this website: https://www.kaggle.com/datasets/ciplab/real-and-fake-face-detection